Bearing Syntactic Fruit with Stack-Augmented Neural Networks: Experiments

-We also use \newterm{fine-grained accuracy (FA)} metrics, which are more forgiving than exact match.
-These test whether the model identified the correct main verb without penalizing it for other mistakes.
-For question formation, this tests whether the output begins with the correct verb.
-For tense reinflection, this tests whether the output is of the correct length, has words that are all of the correct parts of speech in the correct positions (even if the exact word choices do not match), and that the surface form of the reinflected main verb is correct.
-We compute both in expectation over $\theModelProbDist(\cdot \mid \theInputString)$.
-For question formation, we can compute the probability of the first word exactly by looking at the conditional distribution over words after reading $\theInputString$.
-For tense reinflection, for each input, we randomly sample 10 outputs and use those to estimate the expected fine-grained accuracy.
+We use the same task-specific partial accuracy metrics as prior work but compute them in expectation.
+For question formation (both English and German), we use first-word accuracy, which tests whether the model fronted the correct verb.
+We compute the expectation exactly, by looking at the conditional distribution over words after reading $\theInputString$ and averaging the probability of the expected first word.
+For tense reinflection, we test whether the output is of the correct length, has words that are all of the correct parts of speech in the correct positions (even if the exact word choices do not match), and that the surface form of the reinflected main verb is correct.
+We estimate the expectation by randomly sampling 10 outputs for each input and computing the proportion of outputs that partially match.
+For passivization, we use second-word accuracy, which tests whether the model moved the correct noun to the subject position.
+Again, we estimate the expectation by randomly sampling 10 outputs for each input.
+Note that the generalization set for passivization contains examples where the second noun and the object noun happen to be the same word type.
+Therefore, it is possible for the partial accuracy with respect to the hierarchical and linear rules to sum to more than 1.

-We also compute the \newterm{log ratio (LR)} of the conditional probability that the model assigns to the outputs predicted by the hierarchical rule to that of the linear rule.
-We express this as a log for readability.
-Positive values indicate a preference for the hierarchical rule; and negative, for the linear.
-Let $\theGeneralizationSet$ be the generalization set, and let $\theLinearOutputString$ be the counterpart to output $\theOutputString$ predicted by the linear rule.